scholzj/aws-minikube/README.md

 ## Frequently Asked Questions

-### How to access Kuberntes Dashboard
+### How to access Kubernetes Dashboard

-The Kubernetes Dashboard addon is by default not exposed to the internet.
+The Kubernetes Dashboard add-on is by default not exposed to the internet.
 This is intentional for security reasons (no authentication / authorization) and to save costs for Amazon AWS ELB load balancer.

 You can access the dashboard easily fro any computer with installed and configured `kubectl`:
 1) From command line start `kubectl proxy`